sugyandixit/hxrate_pipeline/README.md

 num_warmups: int.
 Number of initial iteration that doesn't contribute to the samples collected in the MCMC process.

 num_samples: int.
-Number of sample of in the MCMC process.
+Number of samples in the MCMC process.

 ## dg calc parameters